modelica-3rdparty/Modelica_DeviceDrivers/README.md

   * Impoved Modelica compatibility: Fixed the invalid integer to enumeration type conversion in `HardwareIO`.
   * Fully specified the initial conditions for example models.
   * Simplified the linking with system libraries (MSVC only).
-  * Added continuous integration for the external C code (thanks to [drone.io](https://drone.io/github.com/modelica/Modelica_DeviceDrivers/latest) and [Travis CI](https://travis-ci.org/modelica/Modelica_DeviceDrivers)).
+  * Added continuous integration for the external C code (thanks to [Travis CI](https://travis-ci.org/modelica/Modelica_DeviceDrivers)).
   * Improved and updated documentation.
   * Improved compatibility with the DLR Visualization Library.
   * Improved support of automatic Code-Export from SimulationX 3.7.